+With the FIFA World Cup here, football revellers are more likely to be drinking more while watching the football.
 It only takes one act of carelessness when smoking or cooking to result in someone losing their home, their possessions or, ultimately, their life.

 If you have been drinking you might not wake up when a fire takes hold, particularly if you do not have a working smoke alarm.
 Even when the alarm is raised and firefighters enter a home, you could have already lost consciousness and died through smoke inhalation.

 Intoxication can also cause drowsiness and can make you less alert to the signs of fire.
 When you do discover a fire, the alcohol/drugs can heighten feelings of disorientation, making it difficult for you to escape.

 - Don’t drink and fry/cook, you could fall asleep and cause a devastating fire

 - Buy food on the way back from the pub or have something cold, rather than attempting to cook when you get home